BrewGlow

 UI is not just about visuals

 This project reminded me that good design isn’t just about good visuals—it’s about asking better questions.
 Why don’t younger audiences drink tea?
 What would make it feel relevant again?
-It taught me that design isn’t about making things pretty—it’s about making better experience for users through interface design whether it’s guide them through different steps or minimize selection to reduce cognitive overload.
+It taught me that design isn’t about making things pretty—it’s about making a better experience for users through interface design, whether it’s guiding them through different steps or minimizing selection to reduce cognitive overload.